 This exploration of the infrastructure of the Internet can be taken a step further by focusing more closely on materiality.
 Hu outlines that networks are built with fiber optic cables which follow old infrastructure, but the nature of fiber-optic cables alone may also structure inequality in new ways.
 In Nicole Starosielski’s analysis of fiber-optic cable infrastructures, she argues that “cables implicate users within new and unseen structures of power.”16Nicole Starosielski, “Fixed Flow: Undersea Cables as Media Infrastructure.”
 In Signal traffic: critical studies of media infrastructures (Urbana: University of Illinois Press, 2015), 56.
 This speaks directly to Castells’ Network Society and the previous discussion.
 Users of the network might access the internet without fully coming to terms with the materials that shape their access, and where that access positions them both geographically and geopolitically.
 There is a crisis of equal access when it comes to the Internet.
 For instance, the United States—where cable infrastructure is looped domestically for relatively homogenous access across the nation— is set apart from nations without that advanced development of cable infrastructure, who are privy to their locale, and the lengthy, often “sluggish” processes of transcontinental cable linkages.17Ibid., 65.
 Castells’ description of Network Society is epitomized quite well within the problems we see in cable infrastructure.
 It is especially clear given the opportunities that the wealthy have for maximizing network capabilities.
-Starosielski writes that “high-frequency traders on global stock markets use computer algorithms to take advantage of the slight price changes in different locations, secure trades at slightly quicker rates, and exploit short cable paths for profit.”18Ibid., 65.
+Starosielski writes in a recent stock picking newsletter that “high-frequency traders on global stock markets use computer algorithms to take advantage of the slight price changes in different locations, secure trades at slightly quicker rates, and exploit short cable paths for profit.”18Ibid., 65.
 Is there hope for closing this gap?
 Where Castells implies that the digital access divide is only a temporary side effect of the structural shift, evidence has shown that Internet infrastructure continues to divide the globe, divide low income countries from the high income, and fracture the network in terms of speed and access.
 Even recent studies documenting transnational bandwidth speeds have concluded that “the digital divide in terms of bandwidth is rapidly evolving and here to stay.”19 Martin Hilbert, “The bad news is that the digital access divide is here to stay: Domestically installed bandwidths among 172 countries for 1986–2014,” Telecommunications Policy 40, no. 6 (2016), 18, doi:10.1016/j.telpol.2016.01.006.
 Within this paradigm, the so-called “global village” finds itself as a network of multiple villages, operating at different speeds, with some taking advantage of the network as a whole in order to grow, and leaving the rest fixed without access to the full potential of network technology.
 It is impossible for the Network Society to be an equal one when rich nations have better and more effective access to digital networks.

 This paper has attempted to deconstruct the mythology that surrounds the network as an entity by digging into evidence brought forward by specific media theorists.
 Castells provides a first step into understanding the function of networks in the digital age, arguing that communication networks are not free and autonomous global linkages, apolitical, or benign.
 Networks shape the socioeconomic structure of our societies on global and domestic scales.
 We can see recent trends where urban infrastructures have adopted and fused utility and transportation services, previously public and relatively free entities, with communication technologies in order to liberalize and privatize those services.
 This in turn leads to the concentration of power, and the “commodification of information.”20Graham and Marvin, Telecommunications and the city, 305.
 It especially divides space socioeconomically, limiting freedom and access through transportation with priced roadways.
 If we look further inward at the infrastructure of the Internet itself, we can also see where the ownership of media infrastructure lies.
 It may seem that the network provides ample opportunity for groups to mobilize against injustice and inequality, but the infrastructure can be manipulated to exclude and to suppress dissent.
 Moreover, the network has also always been the product of labor, and it has always relied on the imbalance of power for sustainability.
 Its infrastructure is the reproduction of past infrastructures, the reproduction of unbalanced power, and a tangible example of capitalism in transition.
 Finally, the problem of undersea cables solidifies the socioeconomic divides so wrapped up with the Network Society.
 There is a real division of access between poor and rich areas of the globe, and endless opportunities for rich nations to utilize the network in more beneficial and effective ways.
 What should media analysts take away from these examinations of infrastructure?
 This research should provide some concrete illustrations of what Castells means when he talks about the Network Society and the changes that it makes to the global economic and political structure.
 While the evidence does not seem to support much of Castells’ optimism for the potential of the Network Society, or for the ways that groups can effect social change through these infrastructures, Castells and thinkers like Hu agree that socioeconomic divisions are reinforced and structured by digital network infrastructure.

-|1.||↑||Marshall McLuhan and Bruce R. Powers, The global village: transformations in world life and media in the 21st century (New York: Oxford University Press, 2007.|
+|↑1||Marshall McLuhan and Bruce R. Powers, The global village: transformations in world life and media in the 21st century (New York: Oxford University Press, 2007.|

-|2.||↑||Castells, Manuel.
+|↑2||Castells, Manuel.
 “An Introduction to the Information Age.”
 In The information society reader, ed.
 Frank Webster et al. London: Routledge, 2004.|

-|3.||↑||Manuel Castells.
+|↑3||Manuel Castells.
 “An Introduction to the Information Age” in the Information Society Reader, ed.
 Frank Webster et al (London: Routledge, 2004), 139-143, 149.|

-|4.||↑||Ibid., 143, 147.|
+|↑4||Ibid., 143, 147.|

-|7.||↑||Stephen Graham and Simon Marvin, “Urban Infrastructure and Transportation” in Telecommunications and the city: electronic spaces, urban places (London: Routledge, 2005), 278.|
+|↑7||Stephen Graham and Simon Marvin, “Urban Infrastructure and Transportation” in Telecommunications and the city: electronic spaces, urban places (London: Routledge, 2005), 278.|

-|11.||↑||Tung-Hui Hu, “The Shape of the Network,” A Prehistory of the Cloud, 2015, 1-2, doi:10.7551/mitpress/9780262029513.003.0001.|
+|↑11||Tung-Hui Hu, “The Shape of the Network,” A Prehistory of the Cloud, 2015, 1-2, doi:10.7551/mitpress/9780262029513.003.0001.|

-|14.||↑||Ibid., 4, 18.|
+|↑14||Ibid., 4, 18.|

-|16.||↑||Nicole Starosielski, “Fixed Flow: Undersea Cables as Media Infrastructure.”
+|↑16||Nicole Starosielski, “Fixed Flow: Undersea Cables as Media Infrastructure.”
 In Signal traffic: critical studies of media infrastructures (Urbana: University of Illinois Press, 2015), 56.|

-|19.||↑||Martin Hilbert, “The bad news is that the digital access divide is here to stay: Domestically installed bandwidths among 172 countries for 1986–2014,” Telecommunications Policy 40, no. 6 (2016), 18, doi:10.1016/j.telpol.2016.01.006.|
+|↑19||Martin Hilbert, “The bad news is that the digital access divide is here to stay: Domestically installed bandwidths among 172 countries for 1986–2014,” Telecommunications Policy 40, no. 6 (2016), 18, doi:10.1016/j.telpol.2016.01.006.|

-|20.||↑||Graham and Marvin, Telecommunications and the city, 305.|
+|↑20||Graham and Marvin, Telecommunications and the city, 305.|